 Crosstab Table An orientation for decision tables in which two input expressions form the two dimensions of the table, and the output entries form a two-dimensional grid.

-Decision The act of determining an output value from a number of determined from the inputs.
+Decision The act of determining an output value from a number of input values, using decision logic defining how the output is determined from the inputs.